-My Favorite Go-To Resources
+Favorite Go-To Resources

 For The Love Of Color – Color palettes all ready to go, based upon stunning photos.

-Stylify Me – I could spend hours on this website.
+Stylify Me – We could spend hours on this website.
 Have you ever run across a website you just love.
 With Stylify Me, you simply put in the website address, and it pulls the colors being used on that website for an instant color palette.

 Free Stock Photography

 If you are a blogger, creative team member, scrapbook guru, social media marketer or website designer, you are likely always in search of high quality and outstanding photos to use in your projects.
-If you are looking for a specific style or theme of photo, here are some of my very favorite free stock photography websites.
+If you are looking for a specific style or theme of photo, here are some of our very favorite free stock photography websites.
 Please be sure to check their licensing terms, in case they have changed since this list was compiled.